chili-publish/studio-ui/README.md

-# studio-end-user-workspace
+# Studio UI

-This repository includes the end-user-workspace, which will be used by CHILI GraFx end users
+This repository includes the Studio UI, which will be used by CHILI GraFx end users

 ## Deployment